Scranton Library Art Walking Tour

 Proceed to the main Borrowing Desk to see Artwork 6, just behind the desk on the left-hand side.

-6) Vincent Longo – Double Lateral, 1988
+6) VINCENT LONGO – Double Lateral, 1988

 Born in Manhattan in 1923, Vincent Longo graduated from Cooper Union in 1946 and later studied at The Brooklyn Museum School.
 Longo himself taught from 1957 to 1967 at Bennington College in Vermont.
 He also taught from 1967 to 2001 at Hunter College in New York City.
 Citing Piet Mondrian as a dominant influence, Longo’s work with grids and centralized images also derives inspiration from Eastern philosophy, often the Mandala.
 His work is in dozens of public collections, including the Metropolitan Museum of Art, the Museum of Modern Art, the Guggenheim Museum, the Boston Museum of Fine Arts, and the Philadelphia Museum of Art.

-7) Paul Rickert – Evening Sentry, 2005
+7) PAUL RICKERT – Evening Sentry, 2005

 Paul Rickert was born in Philadelphia, Pennsylvania in 1947.
 At 19, he was drafted and served in the Vietnam Combat Artists Program from August 1966 to December 1966.
 Following his discharge, Rickert enrolled in the Art Center College of Design in Pasadena, California, graduating in 1974.
 Many of his pieces feature architectural elements, an interest Rickert developed as a student.

-8) Olaf Otto Becker – Haifosstal I, Iceland 2000
+8) OLAF OTTO BECKER – Haifosstal I, Iceland 2000

 Olaf Otto Becker, born in 1959 in Travemünde, Northern Germany, studied communication design, focusing on photography in Augsburg and philosophy and religious studies in Munich.
 After his studies, he worked as a freelance designer and photographer.
 His impressive landscapes deal with processes of change caused by climate change and other man-made influences.
 Between 1999 and 2012, he documented the changes wrought by man in Iceland’s landscape.

-9) Martha Bradford – The Dam, 1982
+9) MARTHA BRADFORD – The Dam, 1982

 Martha Bradford, born in Hanover, New Hampshire, was known for her realistic landscapes, especially of Maine, and architectural subjects.
 She was a 1989 Massachusetts Artist Fellowship Finalist in Painting and a 1985 Fellow in Drawing.
 Her work is included in 60 Years of North American Prints: 1947 – 2007 (David Acton).
 She is also in many editions of The Painter Wow!
 Books (Cher Threinen-Pendarvis) and Mastering Digital Printing (Harald Johnson).
 She attended Mount Holyoke College and the Museum of Fine Arts Boston Evening School in Lithography.

-10) Robert Schmid – Untitled (Self-Portrait), 1999
+10) ROBERT SCHMID – Untitled (Self-Portrait), 1999

 Throughout his career, which saw fifty one-man shows, Robert Schmid promoted art education through his books, articles, workshops, seminars, and television presentations, and he traveled widely for his subjects.
-Richard held a Doctorate in Fine Art and received The John Singer Sargent Medal for Lifetime Achievement.
-Since the publication of his landmark book on landscape painting in 2009, Richard has been involved in major projects.
+Robert held a Doctorate in Fine Art and received The John Singer Sargent Medal for Lifetime Achievement.
+Since the publication of his landmark book on landscape painting in 2009, Robert has been involved in major projects.
 The first, in 2011, was a large painting of Abbotsford House, the manor home of Sir Walter Scott in Melrose, Scotland, which won a viewing and praise from HRH Queen Elizabeth during the grand re-opening ceremonies of the house and visitors center.
 Another project, begun in 2011, was the new expanded edition of ALLA PRIMA entitled ALLA PRIMA II, completed in 2013, and now in its fourth printing.
-Exhibitions of Richard’s art were also mounted at the National Academy of Science on Cape Cod and Wellesley College in Boston.
+Exhibitions of Robert’s art were also mounted at the National Academy of Science on Cape Cod and Wellesley College in Boston.

 Next, head into the Children’s Library and go to the back-left corner of the room to see Artwork 11.
-You will walk past many beautiful artworks donated by local artist Sandy Kensler — continue until you see a small seating area with windows overlooking the parking lot.
+You will walk past many beautiful artworks donated by local artist Sandy Kensler and continue until you see a small seating area with windows overlooking the parking lot.

-11) Valta Us – Woman Picking a Flower, 1982
+11) VALTA US – Woman Picking a Flower, 1982

 Walter (Valta) Us was born in an Austrian refugee camp during WWII.
 The 14th of 15 children, he emigrated with his parents to Connecticut in 1951.
 An accomplished musician, he studied classical guitar at the New England Conservatory and has played in rock and roll bands.